Operation Iraqi Freedom FAQ

 "So I thought the president had an absolute responsibility to go to the U.N. and say, 'Look, guys, after 9/11, you have got to demand that Saddam Hussein lets us finish the inspection process.'
 You couldn't responsibly ignore [the possibility that] a tyrant had these stocks," Clinton said.
 (CNN, June 19, 2004)

-Saddam had direct command of the Iraqi intelligence services [which] ... ran a large covert procurement program, undeclared chemical laboratories, and supported denial and deception operations.Each of those violations by itself justified OIF, and the IIS was, of course, Saddam's regime arm notorious for working with terrorists and carrying out Saddam's in-house black ops.
-Saddam was ready to secretly produce weapon for covert precision attacks, whether in league with terrorists like al Qaeda or by his own means.
+Saddam had direct command of the Iraqi intelligence services [which] ... ran a large covert procurement program, undeclared chemical laboratories, and supported denial and deception operations.Each of those violations by itself justified OIF.
+The IIS was, of course, Saddam's regime arm notorious for working with terrorists and carrying out Saddam's in-house black ops.
+In fact, Iraq’s chemical weapons program was started in the IIS.
+The ISG found Saddam was evidently capable of secretly producing weapon for covert precision attacks, whether in league with terrorists like al Qaeda or by his own means.

 While it was the 9/11 attacks that pushed President Bush to resolve the Saddam problem, the Iraq enforcement was in a terminal state.
 With or without 9/11, the Saddam problem had come to a head with the ‘containment’ broken.